gl-inet/docs3.x/docs/tutorials/qdslrdashboard.md

 **Sony:**

- - Sony cameras with built in wifi work directly with the qDslrDashboard apps, but since this guide is for GL-iNet routers, it will not be covered in this guide.
+ - Sony cameras with built in Wi-Fi work directly with the qDslrDashboard apps, but since this guide is for GL-iNet routers, it will not be covered in this guide.
 Read the official documentation to find out how to get it work using your Sony camera here: [https://dslrdashboard.info/documentation/](https://dslrdashboard.info/documentation/){target="_blank}

 ### Client Downloads